Your search brought back

 An inclined separator panel has the leading edge of the separator panel set back from the fishing circle of the trawl. the front of the panel is inclined down to set the height of the panel.

 Jigging is a method of fishing that has evolved over many centuries, where hooks attached to artificial lures are used to attract and capture fish.
 The lures are designed to resemble small fish that the target species would normally feed on.
 They are usually operated in a rhythmic up and down motion to simulate the movement of small fish, but often particularly if the fish are feeding well, the very movement of lowering the jig to the required depth is enough for the fish to take the jig and be caught

 Multi Rig Trawl - more than four nets

 A method of towing several otter trawls side by side.
 As many as 12 trawls has been experimented with by some fishermen in Denmark.
+The idea of multiple nets is to target a wide area of seabed with no increase in gear drag.
 This method is used to target bottom living species and nephrops.

 Multi Rig Trawl - nephrops triple rig